Airfield Improvement Works

 All projects undertaken at Essendon Fields are undertaken with strict safety and compliance measures under the MOWP, in full coordination with relevant authorities.

-In January 2025, approximately 850m2 of asphalt pavement will be replaced along a 54m section of Taxiway Delta.
+Approximately 850m2 of asphalt pavement was replaced along a 54m section of Taxiway Delta in April 2025.

-This project includes the temporary removal and subsequent reinstatement of taxiway lighting to facilitate removal of the existing asphalt layer back to the concrete base, and surface preparation to apply a new 40mm new asphalt layer.
+This project included the temporary removal and subsequent reinstatement of taxiway lighting to facilitate removal of the existing asphalt layer back to the concrete base, and surface preparation to apply a new 40mm new asphalt layer, ensuring Taxiway Delta remains in sound condition to service aircraft operators into the future.

 The Airport comprises almost 60,000 lineal metres of concrete joints across the airfield, and sealing those joints is an important part of keeping the pavement subgrade free of water, which overtime can lead to pavement fault.